defencedog/radxazero3E/paperless-ngx/README.md

-# Paperless-ngx for Engineering Books, Notes & LinkedIN articles
+# Paperless-ngx & Syncthing for Engineering Books, Notes & LinkedIN articles (WIP...)

 ## While in CasaOS
 Install using *sqlite* database to make it less resource hungry.
 Recall we are using RK3566 CPU with 4Gb RAM.
 I use document indexer *sist2* along with *paperless-ngx* & both are resource-hungry.
-Thus following x2 `*.yaml` in my case are woring together other following errors happen
+Thus following x2 `*.yaml` in my case are working together otherwise following errors happen

 > Resource not available...
 >